jonegil/gui-with-gio/index.md

 **You want a Gui.
 Of course you do.**

 Did you know that Go has a great GUI library called [Gio](https://gioui.org/)?
-In a [10-part tutorial](egg_timer/index.md) we will start completely from scratch, with zero background required, and build a self contained GUI application
+In this [10-part tutorial](egg_timer/index.md) we will start completely from scratch, with zero background required, and build a self contained GUI application:

 ![Screenshot of egg_timer](egg_timer/egg_timer.gif)